All Episodes

 Well, here's my advice, obviously, Shirley.

-Uh they are on the fringe.
+They are on the fringe.

-Now when you hear stuff like that, you just know this crazy person needs to be pushed right off to the side there to babble off in the corner uh because that is not uh well accurate uh that is not common sense that is not uh mainstream political thought that is not acceptable political thought in this country one way or the other you wouldn't put up with it from David Duke I'm not gonna put up with it from Al Sharpton.
+Now, when you hear stuff like that, you just know this crazy person needs to be pushed right off to the side there to babble off in the corner because that is not, well, accurate.

 I don't care.

-These people are now talking the same race-based language that I absolutely and I think a majority of Americans absolutely reject.
+These people are now talking the same race-based language that I absolutely, and I think a majority of Americans absolutely reject.

 So surely that's the way we're handling it.

-Uh people are in trouble in this Gulf Coast area.
+People are in trouble in this Gulf Coast area.

 Americans are in trouble.